kayhill/form-fill-project/README.md

 I built this app in Python using Flask and postgresql.
 The first version of FormFill uses local addresses for file paths.
 These are hardcoded right now, but I am in the process of launching the app on Heroku where users will be able to store their files in the cloud.

 My biggest challenge so far was learning to work with PDF files.
-There are a few different ways to manipulate PDFs with Python, but I finally found success with PyPDF2.
+There are a few different ways to manipulate PDFs with Python, but I finally found success with pdfrw.

 The basic layout of this app was adapted from Week 8's problem set, "Finance".